openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-Will actually compile but will probably result in a segmentation fault at some point or even just work but we'll get weird values when calling this funciton.
+Will actually compile but will probably result in a segmentation fault at some point or even just work but we'll get weird values when calling this function.
 The problem is that we are creating the variable `average` in the stack so when the function returns it'll be *deleted* from memory, the reference we return will be pointing to a memory area that is not reserved anymore for average and as soon as it gets overwritten we'll get invalid values or a pointer to a memory area that doesn't belong to our program anymore.

 This is one of the most annoying problems in c++ it's called dangling pointers or in this case references and it's caused when we have a pointer or a reference that points to a memory area that is later freed somehow.